obsidian-tasks-group/obsidian-tasks/docs/getting-started/create-or-edit-task.md

 If you have a [global filter]({{ site.baseurl }}{% link getting-started/global-filter.md %}) enabled, the dialog takes care of adding it automatically.

+The description box can be enlarged by dragging its corner.
+Multi-line text can be pasted in, or dragged-and-dropped in, and Tasks will remove the end-of-line characters automatically.

+{: .released }
+Description field became resizable in Tasks 1.26.0.

 ### Priority

 See [priority]({{ site.baseurl }}{% link getting-started/priority.md %}).